ankurbaijal123/Image-Processing-Website-Project/README.md

     Adjust the brightness, hue, saturation, and rotation of the image using the sliders.
     Use the Reset button to revert the image to its original state.
     Click the Download button to save the edited image.
+    User has option to download the JPEG or PNG Image Format.

 ## Image Upload
     POST /upload
-    Upload an image (JPEG or PNG) and store it on the server.
+    Upload an image (JPEG or PNG) and store it on the server's backend in uploads folder.
     Returns the URL of the uploaded image.

 ## Image Processing
     GET /process-image
     Apply adjustments to the uploaded image such as brightness, hue, saturation, and rotation.
     Returns the processed image blob.

-### Error Handling ###
-    If an invalid file format is uploaded (anything other than JPEG or PNG), an error message will pop up asking the user to upload a valid file.
-    Errors while processing or downloading the image will be logged in the browser console.

 ### Future Enhancements ###
     Add more image manipulation features like contrast adjustment, cropping, and filters.
     Improve the cropping tool by allowing users to select custom regions.

+### Error Handling ###
+    If an invalid file format is uploaded (anything other than JPEG or PNG), an error message will pop up asking the user to upload a JPEG OR PNG file.
+    Errors while processing or downloading the image will be logged in the browser console.

+## Images of the Project
 ![image](https://github.com/user-attachments/assets/71ac7ab3-cbf2-4b90-8c1c-b4032a8ebfbc)
 ![image](https://github.com/user-attachments/assets/cb26f2ca-2d66-4bd6-807b-016918c07624)
 ![image](https://github.com/user-attachments/assets/38b9a5c4-dfe6-43cb-8ca8-87575ab7ed97)
 Processed Image :
 ![image](https://github.com/user-attachments/assets/4fbb4bb5-2b1c-4788-abd5-6b83b906e423)

+## Video of Project
 https://github.com/user-attachments/assets/1777be6c-11e6-4457-a4c3-f801ff343685